Gut Health and Strokes

 Next, the team wants to learn more about how breaches in the intestinal barrier affect the central nervous system.
 Avoiding breaches is vital for the proper function of the enteric nervous system.
 This part of the peripheral nervous system is often called the “little brain” or “second brain” and includes the gut.
 (1)

 “People don’t appreciate the gut.
 It controls much more than digestion,” says Brown.
-“Our results suggest that stroke targets both brains — the brain in our head and the brain in our gut.”
+“Our results suggest that stroke targets both brains β the brain in our head and the brain in our gut.”
 (1)

 Related Gut Bacteria and Stroke Studies

 It all ties back to the gut-brain axis and the bidirectional communications through several pathways.
-Of most interest is the distress suffered by the gut-brain axis such as cytokine release, blood-brain barrier (BBB) changes, altered microbiota, and leaky gut.
+Of most interest is the distress the gut-brain axis suffers, such as cytokine release, blood-brain barrier (BBB) changes, altered microbiota, and leaky gut.
 These issues lead to the migration of inflammatory and immune cells from the gut to the brain.
 A study focusing on the exact molecular mechanisms involved in the changes to the gut-brain axis in post-stroke patients is required.
 (2)

 Gut Bacteria and BBB Changes